dasch-swiss/dsp-ui-lib/README.md

 Run the app with the command line: `npm run start`.

-The demo app runs on <http://0.0.0.0:4200> and we use it for documentation on [DSP-UI-LIB Github page](https://dasch-swiss.github.io/knora-ui).
+The demo app runs on <http://0.0.0.0:4200>.

+Documentation can be found on [DSP-UI-LIB Github page](https://dasch-swiss.github.io/knora-ui).

 #### YALC

 In some cases we have to work with unpublished npm packages like our own [@knora/api](https://github.com/dasch-swiss/knora-api-js-lib), a JavaScript library that allows a developer to implement the DSP API without knowing technical details about it.
 To publish and add local packages we use [yalc](https://www.npmjs.com/package/yalc).
 Yalc publishes the packages to a local store (not the npm website).
-From there, the packages can be added to your depending project.
+From there, the packages can be added to your project.

 ##### Installation